Moons of the Solar System

 • Deimos is the smaller of the two.
 It has a higher and slower orbit and will likely escape from Mars’ gravitational attraction in the distant future.

-Jupiter has just under eighty moons, however all but four are extremely small.
+Jupiter has over ninety moons, however all but four are extremely small.
 The exceptions are the four Galilean moons, which were discovered by Galileo Galilee back in 1610.
 These four are so large that they are really worlds in themselves.

 • Io is the closest to Jupiter and speeds around the planet in just over a day.
 The gravitational pull from Jupiter and from the other Galilean moons results in severe tides that disturb the surface by as much as 300 feet.
 This constant pulling on Io heats up the interior resulting in active sulfur volcanos that cover its surface.